TrafficPLANit/PLANitTNTP/README.md

 The input files for this format can be found at https://github.com/bstabler/TransportationNetworks

 February 2020: So far we have got the standard files for Philadelphia and Chicago-Sketch to run.
 The test case for Philadelphia runs using this code but we have not validated the outputs.
+The contents and format of the input data files is different for some data sets which we have not yet used.
+For example, the GoldCoast network file (https://github.com/bstabler/TransportationNetworks/blob/master/GoldCoast/Goldcoast_network_2016_01.tntp) has a different format from that described below.
+We have not yet written code which could run the Gold Coast data set.

 # Data Files